coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 Each translation is led by one or more trusted translators.
 If you want to be a trusted translator, you basically need to convince us that you're trustworthy and will maintain a *good* idiomatic translation.
-If you are trustworhty we would love to have you!
+If you are trustworthy we would love to have you!
 Trusted translators are given access to the [translation.io](https://translation.io/) service, which provides a simple web interface for translating every English phrase into the